Vidit-Ostwal-zz/DSA-Codes/Self/Range Question/Readme.md

-**Question Description**
---
+**Question Description Type1, effect on One Dimension Axis Variation1** --

 Given a vector, with the some integer, in it, we start increasing the values in the vector in some ranges, the ranges can overlap and the amount with which one range varies the vector is also differnet and given, Basically when the ranges, have effect on other thing and we can think of each range independently and have no work with each other.
+We have to count the effect of all the ranges on all the indexes individually.

 **Approach 1**
 --